It’s hard to forget the day of your first period.

 Together with schools and communities around the world, Plan International is working to address the stigma surrounding menstruation so that all girls everywhere can feel included, confident and unashamed.

 You can be a part of it.
-Support girls who are excluded from school, just because they have their period.
+Help us create change for girls, supporting girls who are excluded from school, just because they have their period.

 Thanks to the wonderful women who shared their stories with us, now — we want to hear from you!
 Let us know about your first period on social media #myfirstperiod